AdobeDocs/experience-manager-cloud-service.pt-BR/help/screens-cloud/creating-content/manage-publish.md

 ---

-# Canais de publicação no Screens como um Cloud Service {#publish-channel-screens-cloud}
+# Canais de publicação no Screens as a Cloud Service {#publish-channel-screens-cloud}

 ## Introdução {#introduction}